tuck1s/sparkypmtatracking/cmd/wrapper/README.md

 # wrapper
-This is an SMTP proxy service that accepts incoming messages from your downstream client, applies engagement-tracking (wrapping links and adding open tracking pixels) and relays on to an upstream server.
+SMTP proxy service that accepts incoming messages from your downstream client, applies engagement-tracking (wrapping links and adding open tracking pixels) and relays on to an upstream server.

 TLS with your own local certificate/private key is supported.